2025 Web Engines Hackfest

 Participants

 This event brings together people working on the different browsers and related standards to discuss ideas and plans.
-Members from all parts of the web platform community including people working on the different engines (Chromium/Blink/V8, Safari/WebKit/JSC, Firefox/Gecko/SpiderMonkey, Servo), on the testing side (WPT, Test262), on specifications (W3C, WhatWG, TC39), or on documentation (MDN Web Docs, web.dev) are welcome to join us.
+Members from all parts of the web platform community including people working on the different engines (Chromium/Blink/V8, Safari/WebKit/JSC, Firefox/Gecko/SpiderMonkey, Servo, Ladybird), on the testing side (WPT, Test262), on specifications (W3C, WhatWG, TC39), or on documentation (MDN Web Docs, web.dev) are welcome to join us.
 Check the list of confirmed attendees for more details.

 Web Engines Hackfest 2022 - Palexco Terrace

-2024 Edition
+2025 Edition

-The Web Engines Hackfest 2024 will be a hybrid event hosted onsite at Palexco, with talks and breakout sessions also available for remote participation.
+The Web Engines Hackfest 2025 will be a hybrid event hosted onsite at Palexco, with talks and breakout sessions also available for remote participation.

 This is a three-day event.
 The event will have some presentations.
 The rest of the event will have an unconference format focused on topics and tasks defined by the people attending.